2010s in fashion: Women

-Overview

 Two women in England, the woman on the left wears a pompadour, while the woman on the right sports side-parted blonde hair with a boho-style headband, 2011.

 Throughout the 2010s, women’s hair trends shifted from the flat-ironed, side-parted, and often teased styles of the early decade toward softer, more natural textures and center parts.
 Midway through the decade, beachy waves became dominant, eventually giving way to sleeker, straight styles by 2019.

 Early 2010s (2010–2013)

 American women with popular early 2010s hairstyles, including chunky highlights, flat-ironed layers, and deep side parts with crown volume, 2012.

 Straight hair and side fringe

 In the early 2010s, many women, particularly in Europe and East Asia, continued to favor long, flat-ironed hair with natural tones, a holdover from the mid-2000s.
 Hair extensions remained common for adding volume or length, particularly in American pop culture.
 Styles were typically worn side-parted, often with side-fringe.
 These long, angled, scene-inspired fringes were often flat-ironed and paired with layers or choppy cuts.
 Blunt-cut bangs also saw renewed popularity, often worn straight across the forehead in styles inspired by retro aesthetics and frequently associated with celebrities such as Zooey Deschanel.